Jeffrey Dean Morgan calls out ‘toxic’ Walking Dead fans in angry post

 Jeffrey Dean Morgan has called out fans of The Walking Dead over their treatment of Norman Reedus.

-On Wednesday (27 April), it was announced that Melissa McBridge, who plays Carol Peletier in the series, would no longer be a part of a previously announced spin-off series with Reedus.
+On Wednesday (27 April), it was announced that Melissa McBride, who plays Carol Peletier in the series, would no longer be a part of a previously announced spin-off series with Reedus.

 The pair were set to star in their own Carol and Daryl Dixon series once the main show came to an end in March 2023.